lalicia/hey-heyU/README.md

 I'm currently awaiting some user feedback, having just deployed the app.

-For future iterations, I'd like to look at moile notifications and making this functional on mobile - though I would be interested if users think this would be useful or not, given it's designed for people working on a computer.
+For future iterations, I'd like to look at mobile notifications and making this functional on mobile - though I would be interested if users think this would be useful or not, given it's designed for people working on a computer.
 I also plan on adding a light mode.